noahschulhof/MORSE/MORSE_data/README.md

 |13-14    |`shannon.qmd`|
 |15       |`obj.qmd`|

-To execute these scripts, open `MIPLIB.Rproj` in `Rstudio` and select the desired script from the right panel.
+To execute these scripts, open `MIPLIB.Rproj` in `RStudio` and select the desired script from the right panel.